First-Time Domestic Violence Charge in CA

 • Anger management classes – Completing certified classes to control emotions and destructive reactions.

 These can avoid jail time and the long-term effects of a permanent conviction.
-Your attorney can advise if you are eligible.
+Your attorney can advise you on whether you are eligible.

 Long-Term Consequences of a Domestic Violence Conviction